sarendis56/Paper-Reading/Model Privacy and Security/(COLM 2024) Do Membership Inference Attacks Work on Large Language Models.md

 No attack AUC is above 0.6 other than Github domain.
 Overall, <u>reference-based attack</u> performs the best.
 Larger target model size tends to increase MIA performance.
 Deduplication of the training data reduces MIA performance.

 However, in ablation study, they find that it's very difficult to choose a reference model.
-It's largely empirical, and even aggregating all reference models perform poorly.
-A reference model should be trained on the data that is same-distribution but largely disjoint from the training data of the target model.
-However, this assumption is hard to impose at the scale of pre-training corpora.
+It's largely empirical, and even aggregating all reference models perform poorly. <u>A reference model should be trained on the data that is same-distribution but largely disjoint from the training data of the target model.</u> However, this assumption is hard to impose at the scale of pre-training corpora.

 The failure can be attributed to many reasons: